20 of the Best Basslines of All Time

 20. Guns N’ Roses – Sweet Child O’ Mine

 This was the first bassline I learned when I started playing bass and that’s a true fact.
 “Sweet Child O’ Mine” finishes the list.
 The song is from the band’s debut album ‘Appetite for Destruction’ and was released in June 1988 as the album’s third single.

 The track topped the Billboard Hot 100 chart, becoming the band’s only number 1 single in the United States.
 When it was re-released in 1989, it actually reached number 6 on the UK Singles Chart.
-This is a truly iconic bassline that all bass players will recognise for sure.
+This is a truly iconic bassline that all bass players will recognize for sure.

 A lot of memorable basslines are included in this list.
 I think that if a bass player only played snippets of each and every bassline on the list from first to last, most people would recognize the songs instantly.
 This is why all these songs made the list.
-And again, this is just my take on the matter that is ‘20 best basslines of all time’.
+Again, this is just my take on the matter that is the ‘20 best basslines of all time’.
 I hope you enjoy the list and thank you for taking the time to read it!